- Search The Registry

 - Creating Support

 - My Account

 Assembled into service in late 1776 and early 1777, they numbered 197 Black enlisted men commanded by white officers.
 Col. James Varnum was commander from Jan.
-1, 1777 to Feb.
+1, 1777, to Feb.
 27, 1777, then Col. Christopher Greene, Feb.
-27, 1777 to May 14, 1781, when Rhode Island Continentals were reorganized.
-The regiment saw further service, including Yorktown, when, on the night of October 14, 1781, the reigment took part in the assault and capture of Redoubt 10.
+27, 1777, to May 14, 1781, when Rhode Island Continentals were reorganized.
+The regiment saw further service, including Yorktown, when, on October 14, 1781, the regiment took part in the assault and capture of Redoubt 10.

-Unfortunately, unlike their white counterparts, these Black American soldiers did not receive any compensation for their service after the war.
-Some Americans realized the irony of enslaved Blacks fighting under the banner of the Declaration of Independenc] one of those who dare trust in Providence for defense and security of their own liberty while they enslave and wish to continue in slavery thousands who are as well entitled to freedom as themselves."
+Unfortunately, unlike their white counterparts, these black soldiers were not compensated for their service after the war.
+Some Americans realized the irony of enslaved Blacks fighting under the banner of the Declaration of Independence, one of those who dare trust in Providence for the defense and security of their liberty.
+In contrast, they enslave and wish to continue in slavery thousands who are as entitled to freedom as themselves."